Insurgency in Punjab, India

-In the 1972 Punjab state elections, Congress won and Akali Dal was defeated.
+The Sikh separatist leader Jagjit Singh Chohan said that during his talks with Pakistani prime minister Zulfikar Ali Bhutto affirmed his support to the Khalistan cause as revenge for Pakistan's defeat in Indo-Pakistani War of 1971.
+The Green Revolution brought several social and economic changes which, along with factionalism of the politics in Punjab, increased tensions between rural Sikhs with the union Government of India.
 In 1973, Akali Dal put forward the Anandpur Sahib Resolution to demand more autonomic powers to the state of Punjab.
-The Congress government considered the resolution a secessionist document and rejected it.
+The union government considered the resolution a secessionist document and rejected it.
 Jarnail Singh Bhindranwale then joined the Akali Dal to launch the Dharam Yudh Morcha in 1982, to implement Anandpur Sahib resolution.
-Bhindranwale had risen to prominence in the Sikh political circle with his policy of getting the Anandpur Resolution passed, failing which he wanted to declare a semi-autonomous, federal region of Punjab as a homeland for Sikhs.
+Bhindranwale had risen to prominence in the Sikh political circle with his policy of getting the Anandpur Resolution passed, which failed.
+He wanted to declare a semi-autonomous, federal region of Punjab as a homeland for Sikhs.